zackees/open-webdriver/README.md

 Just simply run `tox` at the command line and everything should be tested.
 You may need to install `tox` with `python -m pip tox`.

 # Changes
+  * 1.1.0: Platform binary builds using nuitka are now tested.
   * 1.0.4: Now pins dependencies.
   * 1.0.0: Initial code submit.